csound/manual/docs/opcodes/nstrstr.md

 category:Instrument Control:Initialization and Reinitialization
 -->
 # nstrstr
-Returns the string of a named instr from its number.

 Returns the string of a named instr from its number or an empty string if no such association exists.

 ## Syntax
 ``` csound-orc